cubelify/cubelify-docs/docs/overlay/getting-started/installation/windows-microsoft-store.md

 :::info

-The release of updates to the Microsoft Store is usually delayed compared to other platform, as they require certification before they become available.
+The release of updates to the Microsoft Store is usually delayed compared to other platforms, as they require certification before they become available.

 :::